MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

     To learn more, see [Bulk add work items with Excel](bulk-add-modify-work-items-excel.md) or [Create your backlog and tasks using Project](create-your-backlog-tasks-using-project.md).

-> [!NOTE]
-> If the project is moved to a different project collection in the same instance of TFS, your documents will automatically be reconnected.
-However, if the project is moved to a different instance of TFS, you must manually reconnect your documents to the new server.
+-->

-## Work offline and reconnect to Azure Boards and TFS
+## Work offline and reconnect to Azure Boards

 One advantage of working in Excel or Project is that you can work offline and add or modify work items.
-The following procedures show you how to disconnect an Excel work item list or a Project plan from Azure Boards and TFS and later reconnect to synchronize the document with the work item database.
+The following procedures show you how to disconnect an Excel work item list or a Project plan from Azure Boards and later reconnect to synchronize the document with the work item database.

 > [!NOTE]
->  If the project that contains work items for your Excel or Project document is moved to a different organization, project collection or TFS instance, you must reconfigure the server to which the document connects.
-For more information, see [Connect to Excel or Project](#excel-project) later in this article.
+>  If the project that contains work items for your Excel or Project document is moved to a different organization or Azure DevOps Server instance, you must reconfigure the server to which the document connects.
+For more information, see [Connect Azure DevOps project to Excel](#excel-project) provided earlier in this article.

 <a name="WorkingOffline"></a>

-##  Disconnect a document file from the network
+###  Disconnect a document file from the network

 To disconnect an Excel or Project document file from the network: